bonami/collections/README.md

     - `::of` (pure) and `->ap` (apply) with applicative laws
     - `->flatMap` (bind) with monadic laws
     - on top of that they support many friendly functional methods (like `exists`, `all`, `find` etc.)

+### Type safety

+We are using [phpstan](https://phpstan.org/) annotations for better type safety, utilizing generics.
+For even better type resolving, we created optional dependency [phpstan-collections](https://github.com/bonami/phpstan-collections), which we strongly suggest installing if you use phpstan.
+It fixes some type resolving, especially for late static binding.

 ### Currying